 If you're new to the event, let us explain that the Ha-Ha is a 750-mile cruisers' rally from San Diego to Cabo San Lucas, with stops along the way at Turtle Bay and Bahia Santa Maria.

-You'll find frequent updates on this year's event on 'Lectronic Latitude at www.latitude38.com.
+You'll find occasional updates about this year's event on 'Lectronic Latitude.
+Check it out at: www.latitude38.com.